maui-software/maui-software/CONTRIBUTING.md

 	poetry remove dependency_name
 	```

-	If you need a specific version of some dependency, refer to the [oficial website](https://python-poetry.org/docs/managing-dependencies/).
+	If you need a specific version of some dependency, refer to the [official website](https://python-poetry.org/docs/managing-dependencies/).

 2. Update poetry.lock